Improving Bridge estimators via $f$-GAN: Conclusion

 \subsection{Limitations and future works}

 One limitation of the $f$-GB estimator is the computational cost.
 In this paper we parameterize $q_1^{(\phi)}$ as a Normalizing flow.
 A possible direction of future work is to explore different choices of parameterizations of $q_1^{(\phi)}$.
-We expect that we can speed up our Algorithm \ref{algo_practical} by replacing a Normalizing flow by simpler parameterizations at the expense of flexibility.
-The other limitation is that Algorithm \ref{algo_idealized} is only optimal when samples from $q_1,q_2$ are i.i.d.
-Recall that $RE^2(\hat r_{opt})$ in \eqref{minimalRMSE} is based on the i.i.d. assumption.
+We expect that we can speed up our Algorithm \ref{algo_practical} by replacing a Normalizing flow by simpler transformations such as Warp-I and Warp-II transformation \citep{meng2002warp} at the expense of flexibility.
+Another limitation is that Algorithm \ref{algo_idealized} is only optimal when samples from $q_1,q_2$ are i.i.d.
+Recall that $RE^2(\hat r_{opt})$ in \eqref{rmseinH} is derived based on the i.i.d. assumption.
 Therefore if the samples from $q_1,q_2$ are correlated, then Proposition \ref{prop: minimizing_optimal_bridge_RMSE} no longer holds, and minimizing $H_{s_2}(q_1^{(\phi)},q_2)$ with respect to $q_1^{(\phi)}$ is no longer equivalent to minimizing the first order approximation of $RE^2(\hat r^{(\phi)}_{opt})$.
-Therefore it is also of interest to see if it is possible to give an algorithm that minimizes the first order approximation of $RE^2(\hat r^{(\phi)}_{opt})$ when the samples are correlated.
+Therefore it is of interest to see if it is possible to give an algorithm that minimizes the first order approximation of $RE^2(\hat r^{(\phi)}_{opt})$ when the samples are correlated.
+In addition, our approach only focuses on estimating the ratio of normalizing constants between two densities.
+When we have multiple unnormalized densities and would like to estimate the ratios between their normalizing constants, our approach needs to estimate these quantities separately in a pairwise fashion, which can be inefficient. \cite{meng1996fitting} and \citep{geyer1994estimating} show that one can estimate multiple normalizing constants simultaneously up to a common multiplicative constant.
+We are also interested in extending our improvement strategy to this multiple densities setup.